kkonradpl/mpx-power/README.md

 # FM MPX Power Monitor (GNU Radio)

+This GNU Radio Companion project is dedicated for Airspy HF+.

+ITU-R SM.1268 provides detailed information about required conditions for measurements.
-The output from MPX power meter is valid after 60 seconds of measurement.
+The output from MPX power meter is valid after 60 seconds.